 - All 9-12 students can participate in and log their activities in community service/coursework/extracurricular activities AND civic engagement activities at any point in high school.
 Keep up with this as you go so you can submit it when asked.

-- All seniors will take the Government/Civics Basic Skills Test in their Govt/Econ class this school year.
+- Seniors will take the Government/Civics Basic Skills Test in their Govt/Econ class this semester.
+If you had govt/econ last semester see Mr. Thompson in 206 and he will arrange a time for you to take the test.
 Those who do not pass with a 70 on the first attempt can re-take it.
-You must arrange a re-take with Mr. Thompson and pass it by March 6, 2020.
+You must arrange a re-take with Mr. Thompson and pass it by March 27, 2020.

 - Harrison will submit its list of names of students who have met the requirements for the seal to the Cobb County Central Office on April 13, 2020.